WP Rocket Review: Love it and Leave it

 WP Rocket: Database (6)

-This is a nice feature to have but I won’t pay $39 per year to do that.
+This is a nice feature to have but I won’t pay $39 per year to get it.

 You can do a few things instead.